A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Stick to basic font styles

-Classic font styles such as Times New Roman, Arial, Garamond, and Helvetica should be used when writing a letter of recommendation.
+Classic font styles such as Times New Roman, Arial, Garamond, and Helvetica should be used when writing it.
 The use of highly stylized fonts can cause difficulty reading the letter and can seem unprofessional to the hiring manager.

 1”–1½” is the sweet spot for margins